sosiristseng/sosiristseng.github.io/content/docs/linux/gpu/reload-nv-driver.md

   - gpu
 ---

-Reload nvidia GPU driver to fix "NVML: Driver/library version mismatch" error without rebooting.
-[Source](https://forums.developer.nvidia.com/t/how-to-fix-nvml-driver-library-version-mismatch-without-rebooting/269998)
+How to reload nvidia GPU driver to fix "NVML: Driver/library version mismatch" error after installing new nvidia driver.
+No rebooting required. [^1]

 <!--more-->